 Train services to Arlon (Belgium), Trier (Germany) and Metz and Nancy (France) run regularly, as do services to Rodange, Wasserbilig, Esch-sur-Alzette, Bettembourg, Dudelange, Dippach/Reckange, Pétange and Mersch.
 Remember that if you're crossing the border by rail, you will need a ticket.

 You can find out more about routes, stops and timetables here.
 It is also possible to purchase connecting tickets for onward travel to other parts of Europe such as Paris and Strasbourg.

-You can download a mobile app m-ticket to pay for journeys on the Regio-Zone cross-border network via your phone.
+You can download a mobile app m-shop to pay for journeys on the Regio-Zone cross-border network via your phone.